sdvdxl/influxdb.com/content/docs/v0.9/guides/clustering.md

 ## Unimplemented Features

-* Add new raft members - If you have a one node cluster, and add a new node, it should eventually add the first 3 nodes as part of the raft cluster.
-This is more involved and needs more work.
+* Add new raft members - If you have a one node cluster, and add nodes, it should eventually add the first 3 nodes as part of the raft cluster.
+Configuring which nodes participate in raft consensus after the first three nodes form a cluster is not currently possible.
 For now, all new nodes are data-only nodes.
-* Join retries - If all the join addresses fail to join, the node will not retry need to be restarted to retry the join.
+* If all the join addresses fail to join, the node will not retry need to be restarted to retry the join.
 * Leader RPC retries - remote calls to the raft cluster use a random member from the set of peers.
 If that member is down, the call will fail and return an error.
 Many of these could be retried automatically.
+As a result, it may appear as if a cluster is unavailable, when it is actually only a single node that is failing.
 * Removing nodes (raft or data-only).